 About the State of the Bay Report

-Since 1998, CBF's State of the Bay report has been tracking the health of the Chesapeake Bay and providing insight into the progress—or lack thereof—being made.
+From 1998-2022, CBF's State of the Bay report tracked the health of the Chesapeake Bay and provided insight into the progress—or lack thereof—being made.

 "How's the Chesapeake Bay doing?"
 It's a question we are frequently asked.